mbarajas/mbarajas/README.md

 ### Quick Facts
 - 🔭 I’m currently working at CareStarter
-- 🌱 I’m currently learning about PWAs, Microcontrollers, and Machine Learning
+- 🌱 I’m currently learning about PWAs, Microcontrollers, Blockchains, and Machine Learning
 - 👯 I’m looking to collaborate on anything out of the ordinary
-- 🤔 I’m looking for help with interview questions
 - 💬 Ask me about my cats
 - ⚡ Fun fact: I love sports, video games, fitness, and superheroes